cyberbotics/webots/docs/reference/supervisor.md

 The `wb_supervisor_node_get_id` function retrieves the unique identifier of the node given in parameter.

 The `wb_supervisor_node_get_parent_node` function retrieves the reference to the direct parent node of the node given in parameter.

+The `wb_supervisor_node_get_proto` function the instance of the proto type corresponding to the given node.
+If the node is not a PROTO node, the function returns NULL.

 The `wb_supervisor_node_is_proto` function returns `true` if the node given in the argument is a [PROTO node](proto.md).